maticnetwork/pos-commit-poc/README.md

 # BLS signature verification

-**Warning: This is toy poc and academic review is needed.**
+**Warning: This is toy POC and an academic review is required.**

 ### Rogue key attack

 Proofs-of-possession(POP) at registration to address the rogue public key attack [see here](https://eprint.iacr.org/2007/264.pdf)

-- This code doesn't check for POP.
+- This code does not check for POP.
-- We can test POP at validator/user registration time, have something signed and verify using pubkey.
+- We can test POP at validator/user registration time.
+We can get any data signed and verify using pubkey.
+However, we will add this later.

 ## Curve points

 - We are currently using [py_ecc](https://github.com/ethereum/py_ecc) [py_ecc/fork](https://github.com/0xAshish/py_ecc) for testing/poc purpose
-- future plan is to use rust [code](https://github.com/zkcrypto/pairing) for faser results.
+- In the future we will use rust [code](https://github.com/zkcrypto/pairing) for faster results

-[BN256G2]() is used for solidity G2 point operations and precompiles ECMUL, ECADD and EC
+[BN256G2]() is used for solidity G2 point operations and pre-compiles ECMUL, ECADD and ECPARING

-- Test data/points generate using [BLSSmall.py](https://github.com/0xAshish/py_ecc/blob/master/tests/BLSsmall.py)
+- Test data/points generated using [BLSSmall.py](https://github.com/0xAshish/py_ecc/blob/master/tests/BLSsmall.py)

 ### G1 points